jorinvo/prometheus-pushgateway-cleaner/README.md

 Multiple people forked the project and implemented a TTL feature.
 Non of them are up to date with the current version of the pushgateway anymore.

 The premise of `prometheus-pushgateway-cleaner` is that separating concerns is much more sensible approach.

-### Alternatives

-If the only reason for using pushgateway instead of working directly with Prometheus is to get through firewall rules, then [pushprox](https://github.com/robustperception/pushprox) might be a good solution to your problem since it focuses on exactly this problem.

-If you need to work with the pushgateway and you need expiration, then `prometheus-pushgateway-cleaner` is here to help.

 ## Setup